 My alarm rang off at 5 am.
 Groggily I stumbled out of bed, started the coffee maker, and minute by minute came back to life.
 However, instead of running on caffeine, I started to run on adrenaline.
 In just a few short hours I would be in an entirely different country, all thanks to the Victoria Clipper V; a ferry that runs to Victoria from Seattle (and vice versa).

-Sure enough, I caught an Uber, arrived to the Clipper port, and quickly boarded the ferry.
-A short three hours later, which felt like the blink of an eye, I had arrived to Vancouver Island.
+Sure enough, I caught an Uber, arrived at the Clipper port, and quickly boarded the ferry.
+A short three hours later, which felt like the blink of an eye, I had arrived on Vancouver Island.
 Victoria, British Columbia, Canada to be exact.
-Just as quickly as I boarded the ferry, I departed the ferry, and stepped onto Canadian soil a mere minutes later.
+Just as quickly as I boarded the ferry, I departed the ferry and stepped onto Canadian soil a mere minutes later.